kennethbrent/OOP-Game-Show-APP/README.md

 //Personalizations
 Added a Marvel comics background image
-Changed the title of the game from phrase hunter to Guess the Marvel Character Added backgroud colors and box shadow properties.
+Changed the title of the game from phrase hunter to Guess the Marvel Character Added background colors and box shadow properties to keys.
 Style changes are all refelcted in styles2.css